vbhat1976/terraform-workshop/exercises/3/README.md

 ### Destroy

 When infrastructure is retired, Terraform can destroy that infrastructure gracefully, ensuring that all resources are removed and in the order that their dependencies require.
-Let's destroy our s3 bucket.
+Let's destroy our s3 bucket object.

 ```bash
 terraform destroy